What’s the Difference Between Federal and Private Student Loans?

 To apply for a federal student loan, you’ll need to fill out a Free Application for Federal Student Aid, or FASFA, supplying information about your (and, if you’re considered a dependent, your parents’) income, tax returns, W-2 forms, etc. The federal government considers your income from all sources when determining what loan amount you may qualify for.

-In addition to determining what federal student loans you may qualify for, a FAFSA application is also required to qualify for some grants and scholarships that don’t have repayment requirements.
-However, it’s recommended that current or prospective students submit their FAFSAs as early as possible since some of these funding sources are limited and may run out well before the federal submission deadline.
+It’s generally recommended that current or prospective students submit their FAFSAs as early as possible since some of these funding sources are limited and may run out well before the federal submission deadline.

 Applying for private student loans